 The military defines battle rhythm as “a deliberate daily cycle of command, staff and unit activities intended to synchronize current and future operations.”
-Businesses can learn much from the key aspects of military battle rhythm: organization, strategic routines and informed decision making.
+Businesses can learn much from the key aspects of military battle rhythm: organization, strategic routines and informed decision-making.
 Read on to learn what battle rhythm entails, how to set up a strategic battle rhythm and how battle rhythm can accelerate your company’s growth trajectory.

-To set up effective weekly and monthly routines as strategic as possible by first identifying what information or status updates are needed for key operational decisions made by leaders each month.
-This could be related to inventory, sale, or increasing customers.
-Then, work backward to determine which inputs are needed to make those key decisions.
-Develop a set cadence for receiving necessary reports or pulling the needed data, as well as a cadence for manager review and reporting on the raw data.
+To set up effective weekly and monthly routines, first identify what information or status updates you need for key operational decisions each month.
+This could be related to inventory, sales or customers, for instance.
+Then, work backward to determine which inputs are necessary to make those key decisions.
+Develop a cadence for receiving necessary reports or pulling the needed data, as well as for manager review and reporting on the raw data.
 This will enable each employee to structure their weeks in order to develop and prepare the necessary report.